5 Things You Might Not Know About Me

 by Pip Wynn Owen

-I am an Advanced Childbirth Educator, Registered Midwife, Award Winning Hypnobirthing Australia™ Practitioner, and a Mother of 4 but being an Independent Childbirth Educator wasn’t something I set out to do.
+I am an Advanced Childbirth and Parenting Educator, Registered Midwife, Award-Winning Hypnobirthing Australia™ Practitioner, and a Mother of 4 but being an Independent Childbirth Educator wasn’t something I set out to do.

 I certainly never thought I would run my own Independent Childbirth Education Business and become a voice for better birth choices for women in Australia.